pinobatch/hello-world/Xubuntu_setup.md

 megabytes of RAM.
 So perhaps the most efficient way to communicate with your existing Skype contacts without hogging a browser content process is to use [skype4pidgin], a Pidgin plug-in that uses the same JSON-based protocol as Skype for Web.
+Its biggest drawback is that as of mid-2017, it fails to reconnect when a PC comes out of suspend.

     sudo apt install libpurple-dev libjson-glib-dev
     git clone git://github.com/EionRobb/skype4pidgin.git